AngelOfParadox/AngelOfParadox/README.md

 # 💫 About Me:
 Developer and computer engineer (currently enrolled in computer systems engineering).
-Focus on the backend using python and javascript, and on machine learning and artificial intelligence, using popular libraries like Pandas, SpaCy, Numpy, Scikit-learn, Keras, Tensorflow.
+Focus on the backend using Python and Javascript, and on Machine Learning and Artificial Intelligence, using popular libraries like Pandas, SpaCy, Numpy, Scikit-learn, Keras, Tensorflow.
 Also try to create a good environment in my projects with the frontend.
 Currently looking for an opportunity to develop professionally. 🤠